 Paméla Simard is a French-Canadian artist.
-Drawn to sculpture, performance and photography, her interdisciplinary approach aims to foster a dialogue about the complexity of social construction and the innermost being.
-Throughout her process, Simard combines multiple layers of experience by activating the elements she creates using her body.
-Her work has been exhibited internationally, including the Ph21 Gallery in Hungary and the CICA Museum in South Korea.
-She has a permanent installation at the Research Institute of the McGill University Health Centre in Montréal as well as the Women’s Leadership Center at Alfred University.
-Simard participated in two international exchange programs in France and Australia where she studied and expanded her artistic practice.
-She holds a BFA in Art History and Studio Arts from Concordia University in Montréal and is currently pursuing an MFA in Sculpture/Dimensional Studies at Alfred University, NY.
+Drawn to performance, photography and installations, her interdisciplinary approach investigates the relationship between intimacy and identity through the act of concealing and revealing oneself.
+Operating across the presence and absence of the body, her work bears a significance that is both physical and emotional.
+Simard has been exhibited internationally, including the Ph21 Gallery in Hungary and the CICA Museum in South Korea (2019).
+She participated in two international exchange programs in France (2013) and Australia (2014-15) where she studied and expanded her artistic practice.
+She holds a BFA in Art History and Studio Arts from Concordia University in Montréal, as well as an MFA in Sculpture/Dimensional Studies at Alfred University, NY.